AllenInstitute/MIES/Packages/doc/analysis-function-writing.rst

    We always have the following three test cases:

      - The first has all QC (except ``Sampling Interval QC``) failing.
-     - The secon has all QC passing.
+     - The second has all QC passing.
      - The last one only has ``Sampling Interval QC`` failing.

 #.
 Implement all test cases, fixing bugs in the analysis function on the way.